56quarters/tunic/README.rst

 The above snippet is just the start, take a look around the code base for more methods that can save you work in your deploy process.

+The latest documentation is available at http://tunic.readthedocs.org/en/latest/

 The source is available at https://github.com/tshlabs/tunic

+The change log is available at http://tunic.readthedocs.org/en/latest/changes.html

 Enjoy!